 wouldn't need as much work as many of the other areas in the restoration plan.
 It is separated from the

-oil operations exist.
-There are no established trails, many native plants do exist here but it is in need of a little
+the Save Los Cerritos Wetlands page for more info.
+There are no established trails at the slough, many native plants do exist here but it is in need of

-I would guess possible removal of contaminated soils from the oil operations.
+drilling techniques and I would guess possible removal of contaminated soils from the oil operations--if done

 Los Cerritos Wetlands lies